TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 ^^^^^^^^^^^

 This tutorial assumes you are a beginner-level site developer.
-This tutorial contains step by step instructions, which enable you to create your first website with TYPO3, based on a given HTML file.
+This tutorial contains step by step instructions, which enable you to create your first website with TYPO3 CMS, based on a given HTML file.

-The job is to integrate a template into the TYPO3 system.
-This job is known as  "Integration" in the TYPO3 world.
+The job is to integrate a template into the TYPO3 CMS system.
+This job is known as  "Integration" in the TYPO3 CMS world.

 .. _skills: